-- 1. Ensure that the vehicle ignition is in the RUN or ACCESSORY position. - 2.
-Press the power button to turn the DVD system on.
-The indicator light next to the power button will illuminate. - 3.
-Connect an auxiliary audio/video source by connecting RCA cords (not included) to the RCA jacks on the left hand side of the system. - Yellow (1) video input - White (2) left channel audio input - Red (3) right channel audio input
+1. Ensure that the vehicle ignition is in the RUN or ACCESSORY position.

+2. Press the power button to turn the DVD system on.
+The indicator light next to the power button will illuminate.

+3. Connect an auxiliary audio/video source by connecting RCA cords (not included) to the RCA jacks on the left hand side of the system.

+- Yellow (1) video input

+- White (2) left channel audio input

+- Red (3) right channel audio input

-- 4. Press MEDIA on the DVD system to change the media source to AUX. - 5.
-Press VIDEO on the DVD system to change the video source to DVD-AUX.
+- 4. Press MEDIA on the DVD system to change the media source to AUX.

+system to charge the media source to

+5. Press VIDEO on the DVD system to change the video source to DVD-AUX.
 If your source is properly plugged in, it will appear on the LCD (Liquid Crystal Display) screen.
 If your auxiliary source does not have a video signal, or if the DVD system does not detect a video signal from the auxiliary source, the screen will remain black.
 If the video source is set to DVD-AUX, the display will automatically turn on if a video signal is detected.